 If you are a basic Class III intermediate kayaker or canoeist, then the Main may be the better river for you.
 If you like a challenge and are of an advanced skill level, then the Middle Fork at higher flows may be for you.
 Both rivers offer great playboating, particularly at later summer levels.

 For canoeists, we recommend the July and August time periods.
 June’s big water makes it tough to run dry, especially for tandem teams.
-If you want to try June, a reliable roll and prior big water experience is required.
+If you want to try June, a reliable roll and prior big water experience are required.

-Please note that if you are kayaking or canoeing with us on a Middle Fork trip where water levels or conditions necessitate an Indian Creek launch, we will need to work with you to find a plan to get your boats in, and there may be additional fees of $100/ per kayak, if backcountry flights are required for your boats.
+Please note that if you are kayaking or canoeing with us on a Middle Fork trip where water levels or conditions necessitate an Indian Creek launch, we will need to work with you to find a plan to get your boats in, and there may be additional fees of $100/ per kayak per flight, if backcountry flights are required for your boats.
 Unfortunately, we cannot fly canoes in, due to airplane capacity.

 Decked Solo Canoes: Perception Gyramax, Dagger Atom.